Skip to content

 The Emptying Process

-Cesspit emptying must be completed by a licensed waste carrier.
+Cesspit emptying must be completed by a registered waste carrier.
 We use a vacuum tanker to remove all liquid and solid waste from the tank.
-Once the tank is empty, the waste is transported to a licensed disposal facility.
+Once the tank is empty, the waste is transported to a permitted disposal site.
 During the visit, we check the structural condition of the tank, as well as the access covers and surrounding ground.
 Identifying small issues early helps prevent more serious faults in the future.

 Signs Your Cesspit Needs Attention